angelacorte/slides-sven-visit/slides-sven-visit.typ

 #slide(title: "Alignment")[
-  In *Collektive* the alignment is managed by the compiler plugin, resulting in a trasparent, automatic and complete alignment.
+  In *Collektive* the alignment is managed by the *compiler plugin*, resulting in a trasparent, automatic and complete alignment.

+  // The control flow visits the functions, when it finds some that entails communication, the function gets pushed into a stack.
+Then the control flow exiting the function pops the name from the stack and generates a _path_.

   // quando riusciamo a fare un allineamento trasparente non si riesce a farlo anche completo
   // se scrivo del sw e il compilatore lo compila, se l'all è completo cioe per ogni chiamata a funzione lo devo allineare, l'unica è che tu chiami una funzione per dire di allineare